BytexGrid/NeatShift/CONTRIBUTING.md

 1. At least one maintainer will review your PR
 2. We might suggest changes
-3. Once approved, we'll merge it
+3. Once approved, it will be merged into `develop`
-4. Your contribution will be part of the next release
+4. Changes in `develop` will be periodically merged to `main` for releases

-Thanks for contributing to NeatShift!
+Thanks for contributing to NeatShift! 🚀